Please join us in celebrating our 2021 graduates and the many accomplishments of members of the Psychology Department this year!

 Bestowed by the Association for Chemoreception Sciences, the Ajinomoto Award honors an "outstanding junior scientist whose research record provides evidence of excellence and contributions that have had or are likely to have a major impact on research in the field of gustation."

 Dr. Ann-Marie Torregrossa

 Dr. Torregrossa is a leading expert in rodent models that inform questions about diet choice and food preference.
 These are very important questions as diet selection is a critical part of maintaining health, yet it is poorly understood.
 Using innovative methods, her research unpacks environmental and physiological influences that influence food choice preference.
-Dr. Torregrossa has been a UB faculty member since 2015 and is the Associate Director of the Center for Ingestive Behavior Research.
-She received this award for her groundbreaking work on the role of salivary proteins in diet acceptance.

 The Excellence in Teaching Awards celebrate outstanding instruction in psychological science.
 We recognize those instructors whose teaching evaluations reflect the most exceptional in the Department of Psychology.